How to Write a Report for University: What You Need to Know

+How to write a report for university is one of the most common questions students ask.
 A university report is a structured document that presents information, analysis, and recommendations in a clear, organised format.
 Unlike essays, which develop a continuous argument through prose, reports use headings, subheadings, numbered sections, and visual elements like tables and graphs to present information systematically.
 Learning how to write a report for university is essential, as reports are commonly assigned across business, science, engineering, health, and social science programmes in the UK.
+For further reading, visit QAA UK academic quality standards for authoritative UK academic guidance.

 Reports are typically written for a specific audience and purpose.
 They might present research findings, analyse a business problem, evaluate a project, or propose solutions to a practical issue.
 The key difference from an essay is that reports are action-oriented and often include recommendations, while essays focus on developing an academic argument.